 Persuasive Negotiators & Aggressive Litigators

 Probate is a legal proceeding where the affairs of someone who has died are taken care of under the supervision of a court.
-Probate is often the only way that legal titles of most assets will pass from the deceased person (the “decedent”) to his/her family.
-The decedent’s will provides a road map of how he/she wanted things handled.
+Probate is often the only way that legal titles of most assets will pass from the deceased person (the “decedent”) to their family.
+The decedent’s will provides a road map of how they wanted things handled.
 Even if no will was made or is available, the court proceeding is still necessary.

 Call our Oklahoma City probate lawyer at (405) 896-3615 today.